QA | Contact Center Software

 “That’s the dictionary definition.
-QA in real life are those instances when you recheck your door knob while getting out of your house, or make sure your little one has a clean diaper before stepping out or infact double check your stove top is still hot even though you switched off the main switch or for that matter pull your car doors to check after you’ve locked them etc ”
+QA in real life are those instances when you recheck your doorknob while getting out of your house, or make sure your little one has a clean diaper before stepping out, or in fact double check your stovetop is still hot even though you switched off the main switch or for that matter pull your car doors to check after you’ve locked them, etc ”

-Why startups need to do QA?
+Why do startups need QA?

-“Imagine yourself starting a job, getting hitched & basically starting a life just about few months back.
+“Imagine yourself starting a job, getting hitched & basically starting life just about a few months back.
 Isn’t every buck an extra more special which you would like to spend on the most useful and important things?
 Now that means you do much more research on anything you want to buy first online then maybe offline then again online before walking through the store and making the actual transaction.
 And once you have done that you feel more confident about what you have.
-Infact now you are ready to have those used by your spouse/friends/family anybody for that matter since it is already tested and verified by you.
+In fact, now you are ready to have those used by your spouse/friends/family anybody for that matter since it is already tested and verified by you.
 That’s exactly why QA is good for beginners. “

 Benefits of QA

 Confidence: Confidence in a product or service is the most crucial component for its longevity.
-When a product actually knows itself, is aware of its strengths and its weakness, it provides an honest experience for the end user and an honest testimony for the investor to refer to.
+When a product actually knows itself, is aware of its strengths and its weakness, it provides an honest experience for the end-user and an honest testimony for the investor to refer to.
 Quality Assurance is the absolute process in order to make sure that whether it is a prototype or the final product, it is geared towards delivering the best of its ability.
 That’s what wins your startup the brownie points from the consumer and the investor.

-Stability: As the saying goes “There is always one more bug to find.”
+As the saying goes “There is always one more bug to find.”
 No matter how meticulous you are, no matter how many redundancies you acquire, there will always be one small chink in the suit and that could be the reason for failure.
 Or it could be the reason for improvement.
 But the latter is possible only when you run the quality checks diligently.
 Only when you make sure that your product is a stable facility that satisfies the want/need with reliability and will continue to do so, that you switch to the fast lane of success.

-Reduced Costs: Costs are reduced because there is less wastage and re-working of faulty products as the product is checked at every stage
+You can reduce costs because there is less wastage and re-working of faulty products as the product is checked at every stage

-How Ziwo QA Works?
+How ZIWO QA Process Works?

-- Getting Involved in Deployment Process
+Getting Involved in the Deployment Process

-- Solid Manual Test Suite
+Solid Manual Test Suite

-- Stable Automation Regression Suite for the Front End Functions
+Stable Automation Regression Suite for the Front End Functions

-- Automation Backend / API Suite
+Automation Backend / API Suite

 Ziwo software currently includes 4 types of QA:

-- Performance Testing: This happens on two aspects
+Performance Testing: This happens in two aspects

 1. Ziwo agent and admin performance impact with bulk voice requests.

-2. Performance impact while multiple users using the ziwo (Admin + Agent using Locustio scripts (This is open source python based module provide simulate bulk user behavior on ziwo)
+2. Performance impact while multiple users using the ziwo (Admin + Agent using Locustio scripts (This is an open-source python based module provide simulate bulk user behavior on ziwo)

 QA Tools & Process